kylenyh/knyh.github.io/README.md

 * Principles of differential MOS amplifiers

-## Notable Projects
+## Projects

-### Python (Cryptography)

-### Python (Quantum Computing)

-#### Schor's Algorithm - Personal (1<sup>st</sup>)

-#### Deutsch's Algorithm - Personal (2<sup>nd</sup>)

-#### Deutsch - Jozsa's Algorithm - Personal (3<sup>rd</sup>)

-### Python (Game Simulation)

-#### Snake Game - Associated with University of Warwick (1<sup>st</sup>)
+#### Snake Game (Python)

-Implemented through **Python**, this snake game involves implementing game logic to control the snake's movement, grow its length upon consuming food and causing the snake to die if its tail touches its body.
-It focuses on loops, conditionals, and data structure manipulation.
-The development process includes designing a user interface, creating game mechanics and incorporating a score system.
+* Implemented game logic to control the snake's movement, grow its length upon consuming food and die when tail touches its body
+* Used loops, conditional statements, classes, objects and data structures for the snake, food, game window and game score system
+* Added a grid system to track the snake's movement in the game and food object random placement
+* Made a few changes to the game by allowing to snake to move through the walls without dying

 **Libraries**: Math, Pygame

 [Snake Game Code](https://pym.dev/p/36vwz/)

-#### Chess Game - Personal (2<sup>nd</sup>)
+#### Chess Game (Python)

-Implemented through **Python**, this chess engine game integrates the powerful Stockfish engine to determine optimal moves, enhancing the AI's ability to challenge players with varying difficulty levels.
-Players can compete against the AI with customizable depth and ELO settings, ensuring a tailored gaming experience from novice to advanced skill levels.
-The game features intuitive controls, allowing players to make moves by clicking on the board and provides visual feedback on the game's state, including valid moves and checkmate situations.
+* Simulated and added the AI Stockfish chess engine library to determine optimal moves and challenge players with varying difficulty levels
+* Difficulty cutomization level can be set accordingly by changing the skill level in the game to create challenge for players
+* Used classes, lists, objects, data structures and file manipulations to simulate the game pieces, chess rules, score system and the chess board
+* Game includes a game move tracker which records every move made by the player

 **Libraries**: Pygame, Sys, Random, Os, Stockfish

-### Python (Graph Theory)

 #### A* Algorithm - Personal (1<sup>st</sup>)